 Discussion

-Using a network study approach, we calculated 2 FIs across 2 US and 3 UK databases that are harmonized using the OMOP CDM.
+Using a network study approach, we calculated 2 FIs across 2 US and 3 UK databases harmonized using the OMOP CDM.
 We aimed to demonstrate differences in frailty across international clinical settings and to understand the fidelity of FIs in data transformed to a CDM.
-On the surface it seemed that the US was frailer than the UK, as we hypothesized.
-However, variability in the prevalence of frailty, particularly after changes were made to the lookback period during which deficits were assessed and the inclusion of measurements, implies that the way diagnoses are documented and then extracted into the CDM from a health care system is a significant factor in understanding if fidelity of FIs is maintained across CDM network studies.
+On the surface, the US cohorts appeared more frail than the UK, as we hypothesized.
+However, variability in the prevalence of frailty between measures and across databases, even after changes were made to the lookback period during which deficits were assessed and the inclusion of measurements, implies that the way diagnoses are documented and then extracted into the CDM from a health care system is a significant factor in understanding if fidelity of FIs is maintained across CDM network studies.
+Specifically, the finding that VAFI demonstrates greater frailty in the US while the eFI demonstrates greater frailty in the UK that frailty as evidenced by these two instruments may be more dependent on the nature source data, rather than the prevalence of frailty in each cohort.
+In the following, we unpack this findings and suggest potential features of the source data that may contribute to this non-ideal pattern of results.

-Topic=Translation: The transformation of source data to a CDM requires interpreting disparate health data into a common language and format.
+Topic=Translation: The transformation of source data to a CDM-compatible vocabulary (i.e., the Extract, Transform, Load or ETL process) requires interpreting disparate health data into a common language and format.
 Therefore the transformation is only as accurate as the translation, which is limited in the ability to make 1:1 translations of certain components of health records.
-For example, there is no direct way to transform ICD 9 or 10 codes to SNOMED codes which are used in the OMOP CDM.
-Moreover, not all SNOMED codes are considered standard codes in the OMOP CDM.
-These challenges with ETL that harmonizes databases might explain the discrepancy between our findings and for example what was originally reported for EMIS and THIN during the validation study for the eFI(9).
+For example, there is often a one-to-many and many-to-one transformation of US-centric ICD-9 or ICD-10 codes to SNOMED codes which are used in the OMOP CDM.
+Furthermore, not all SNOMED codes are considered standard codes in the OMOP CDM, and can require further transformation.
+These challenges with the ETL process that harmonizes databases may constitute one source of the discrepancy between our findings and for example what was originally reported for EMIS and THIN during the validation study for the eFI(9).
 The original study saw 20% moderate to severe frail status in THIN where we saw less than 1%; though the data used in the original study was older, from 2008-2013(9), than ours.